hm-lang/core/proposals/intro.md

 `A % B == A - B * floor(A/B)`.

 The remainder operator, `%%`, has the property that `A %% B == A - B * (A // B)`;
 i.e., it is the remainder after integer division.
-For integer operands, the remainder operator, `%%`, differs from the modulus, `%`, when the operands have opposing signs.
+The remainder operator, `%%`, differs from the modulus, `%`, when the operands have opposing signs.

 |  `A`  |  `B`  | `floor(A/B)`  |  `A % B`  | `A // B`  | `A %% B`  |
 |:-----:|:-----:|:-------------:|:---------:|:---------:|:---------:|